longyongx/personal-website/content/publication/numb/index.md

   - Long V. Vu
   - Faye H. Yu
   - Dan T. Nguyen
-  - Edward J. Benz Jr.
+  - Edward J. Benz Jr
 abstract: "The asymmetric cell division of stem or progenitor cells generates daughter cells with distinct fates that balance proliferation and differentiation.
 Asymmetric segregation of Numb plays a crucial role in cell